-Having a common name can make
+Having a common name can make you susceptible to identity theft and check fraud. |

 If I found a check made out to someone with exact same name as me could I cash or deposit it?
 How could they know it wasn’t me? -- Bob from Dallas, Texas